 If you are reading this blog then I am willing to bet it might.
-You could be one of the 15 million people believed to be sociopaths living in America.
-Or you could be one of the 30 million people whose personalities are thought to reside on the sociopathic spectrum.
+You could be one of the nearly fifteen million people believed to be sociopaths living in America.
+Or you could be one of the 30 million people whose personalities I believe are part of the the sociopathic spectrum.
 And we’re not talking strictly criminals either.
 Doctors, lawyers, teachers, mail carriers — all types of individuals are hiding in plain sight as sociopaths.

 I spent hours at the library pouring over psychology books.
 I figured out I was a sociopath fairly quickly.
 The problem was this: there was a glaring contradiction between what the books said and how I felt.
 Everything I was reading indicated that I was a sociopath and yet everything I was reading said that sociopaths were terrible people: that they had no conscious; they had no soul; they couldn’t be treated; they couldn’t be controlled.
 But I knew I wasn’t a terrible person.
 And I knew I could be controlled: I just had to do it myself.